Truma Combi 4 & 6 E Guide

 Fresh water is in the outer stainless steel water container, which holds up to ten litres.
 It is heated by the heat transfer from the heat exchanger.
 Because of the eccentric shape of the water container, the warm water circulates, which ensures optimum mixing of the water and better thermal stratification.
 The warm water connection pipe connects the Truma Combi with the hot water lines in the kitchen and bathroom.
 Cold water is pumped from the freshwater tank via the cold water connection pipe.

-The room temperature sensor in the vehicle measures the air temperature in the vehicle.
-The water temperature is also measured by internal temperature sensors.
-The appliance reduces the heat output before the desired heating and water temperatures are reached.
-When the set temperature is reached, the burner switches off.
+The room temperature is monitored via a sensor located in the vehicles, whilst the water temperature is measured by internal temperature sensors.
+The appliance reduces the heat output before the desired heating and water temperatures are reached - at which point the burner switches off.
 When the temperature falls below the set heater and water temperatures, the Truma Combi switches on again automatically to heat air and water (winter mode).
 In summer mode it is possible to heat up the water independently of the space heater.
 The HDF thermal jacket provides good insulation for the Truma Combi heater.

 In summer, can the Truma Combi heater heat just water without heating the living area?

-Simply set the switch to summer mode and select 40 or 60 degrees Celsius water temperature.
+Yes.
+Simply switch the heater into summer mode and select 40 or 60 degrees Celsius water temperature.
 When the yellow LED on the control panel goes out, the respective water temperature is reached.
 The heating system heats only water and the circulation fan does not run.
 Output in summer mode is 2 KW.

 Can I also heat the living area with my Truma Combi heater if it is not filled with water?